BradLin0819/Speech-Emotion-Recognition-System/README.md

   - Input: Record or load a .wav file
   - Feature extraction: Use matplotlib to visualize extracted features.
   - Classify: Use pretrained model to get the emotion of input signal.
-  - Music recommendation: According to your emotion, we will recommend some music to make you happier.
+  - Music recommendation: According to your emotion, we will recommend some music corresponding to your mood.

 ## What I learned
 1. Know how to preprocess audio signal.